FBX: Limitations

 The FBX file format is proprietary; however, the format description is exposed in the FBX Extensions SDK which provides header files for the FBX readers and writers.

 There are two FBX SDK bindings for C++ and Python supplied by Autodesk.
 Blender includes a Python import and export script for FBX, written without using the FBX SDK and The OpenEnded Group's Field includes a Java-based library for loading and extracting parts from a FBX file.

 The Godot game engine can import FBX files without using the FBX SDK.
 In Godot 3.2 this was handled by the Assimp library.
 This was rewritten in Godot 3.3, and replaced by a fork of Facebook's FBX2glTF utility in Godot 4.0.
 Support for the open-source ufbx importer was added for the Godot 4.3 release.
-Godot 4.3 allows both ufbx and FBX2glTF to work in tandem by keeping the previously used importer for a given file as the default importer for that file.
-New FBX files in the same project will, by default, use ufbx.
+Godot 4.3 allows both ufbx and FBX2glTF to work in tandem by keeping the previously used importer for a given file as the default importer for that file, however new FBX files in the same project will, by default, use ufbx.